danschlz/danschulz.github.io/books.md

 - Pynchon
   - _V._
   - _The Crying of Lot 49_
-- Proust, _In Search of Lost Time, Volume I: Swann's Way_
+- Proust, _In Search of Lost Time, Volume I & II_
 - Tolstoy
   - _Anna Karenina_
   - _The Death of Ivan Ilych_